webstudio-is/webstudio/packages/prisma-client/migrations-cli/README.md

 - automatically loads variables from `.env` files,
 - uses a lockfile,
-- asks for confirmation before applying migrations,
 - allows resetting the database using the `reset` command.

+### `--skip-confirmation`

+This flag can be added to any command.
+It prevents the CLI from asking for confirmation before executing the command.

 ### `create-schema <name>`